-With Atola digital forensics data recovery hardware, you can always create an image of a drive with bad sectors.
+With Atola Insight Forensic, you can always create an image of a drive with bad sectors.

-Hard drives are built in a way so that they never return unreliable data.
-This means that if a hard drive cannot guarantee 100 percent accuracy of the data requested, it will simply return an error and will not give away any data at all.
+Hard drives are designed to never return unreliable data.
+It means that if a drive cannot guarantee 100 percent accuracy of the requested data, it will simply return an error and will not give away any data at all.

 This page explains how bad sector recovery actually works and why it needs to be done with great caution.